cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 emphasize the desired interpretation of the bits in the byte; in this case, it is split into three bits and five bits.
-Encoded CBOR data items are sometimes given in the "0x" or "0b" notation; these values are then interpreted as byte strings in network byte order.
+Encoded CBOR data items are sometimes given in the "0x" or "0b" notation; these values are then interpreted as bit strings or byte strings in network byte order.

 # CBOR Data Models